Hellifield railway station: Accidents and incidents

+Facilities

+The station has full step-free access, via a subway with inclined ramp from the main entrance.
+Train running information can be obtained from timetable posters, by telephone, or from digital PIS screens; the latter were installed as part of a rolling station upgrade programme by the train operator Arriva Rail North.

 The last remaining signal box at the station (there were three until 1966) is one of only two manual boxes left in operation between Leeds and Carnforth (the other being at Settle Junction).
 It acts as the 'fringe' box to the Leeds workstation of York IECC in the Skipton direction, as well as controlling the junction and a pair of goods loops that are used to help regulate the increasingly heavy levels of freight traffic on the Carlisle, Leeds and Blackburn lines.